ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Spatial Components Sample.md

 This option only shows when the lower value of the insulation range is above 0.
 When it's ticked, it means that everywhere in the scene *outside* of the outer square will still be affected by the lower level of insulation- basically making it global.
 For example, ticking the box here with values like this means that everywhere in the scene the insulation will be at 0.2- except inside the insulator's boxes, where it will be somewhere between 0.2 and 1.
 ![[Pasted image 20251018164651.png]]
+In short- pretty much the same as the broadcaster equivalent.

 ### This particular Insulator
 The insulator in this scene is set up to block the music track within its area.
 Moving the radio in and out of it at runtime will make the music quieter.